Some EBR neighborhoods worry new subdivisions will add to drainage problems

 “I know the ditch in front of my house plugs frequently and we’ve had 2 to 4 feet of water in the road,” said Lewis.
 “Thankfully it hasn’t gotten into my house, but we know there are some existing problems that need to be resolved.”

 Lewis also has some traffic concerns.
-One of the entrances to the proposed build would go through Rose Hill, and it would bring more cars to Tiger Bend Rd, which she says is too skinny and dangerous to handle the demand.
+One of the entrances to the proposed build would go through Rose Hill, and it would bring more cars to Tiger Bend Road, which she says is too skinny and dangerous to handle the demand.

 “We look out for each other's children, look out for the elderly walking around and we don’t have any HOA power to tell people to slow down and to take care of our roads,” said Lewis.